 It’s International Women’s Day, and I’ve spent the day on the trail of the opening events for Ten Days on the Island on Tasmania’s Nth East Coast.
 It’s been a day of beautiful and rugged landscapes and inspiring conversations.

-The title of this blog post comes from the title of the Lola Greeno show at the festival.
+The name of this blog post comes from the title of the Lola Greeno show at the festival.

 It’s the original language spoken here in Tasmania and a thought that’s been resonating with me all day.
 I have been contemplating the festival’s connection to place in the first of three features articles for ArtsHub on the Ten Days on the Island Festival.

 In a small moment of quiet contemplation this morning I listened to the interview with Dr Emma Lee as part of Here She Is, an exhibition in Devonport.
 Dr Lee is a trawlwulwuy woman now living on the Nth West Coast of Tassie.
 She says in her interview-